hindAlsh/CS345-Project/README.md

 ---

-## Goal
+## 🎯 Goal
-Our goal is to predict the final grade of students in the course.
+The goal of this project is to **predict students’ final course grades** using machine learning regression models.

 Since the final grade is a continuous variable, this is a **regression problem**.

-We aim to:
+In this project, we aim to:
+- Build multiple regression models
 - Minimize prediction error
 - Tune hyperparameters
 - Detect overfitting and underfitting
 - Identify the most important features
-- Compare performance to a simple baseline model
+- Compare performance against a baseline model

 ---

-## Methods
+## 🔧 Methods

-We began with data preprocessing, including:
+### **Data Preprocessing**
-- Imputing missing values
+- Imputed missing values
-- Normalizing numerical features
+- Normalized numerical features
-- Encoding categorical variables
+- Encoded categorical variables

-We split the dataset into training and testing sets for fair evaluation.
+- Performed an 80/20 train-test split

+### **Models Used**
-We then trained several regression models:
+We trained the following models:
 - Linear Regression
 - Ridge Regression
 - Lasso Regression
 - Decision Tree Regressor
 - Random Forest Regressor

-Hyperparameters were tuned using **Grid Search** or **Random Search** with **cross-validation**.

-Feature analysis included:
+### **Hyperparameter Tuning**
+- Grid Search
+- Random Search
+- Cross-validation

+### **Feature Analysis**
 - Correlation analysis
 - Recursive Feature Elimination (RFE)

 ---

-## Evaluation
+## 📈 Evaluation
-To measure model performance, we used:
+We evaluated the models using:
 - **Mean Squared Error (MSE)**
 - **Root Mean Squared Error (RMSE)**
 - **Mean Absolute Error (MAE)**
 - **R² Score**

+We also inspected:
+- Residual plots
+- Learning curves

-We compared metrics across all models to determine which offered the best balance of accuracy and interpretability.
-Residuals and learning curves were inspected to identify overfitting or underfitting.
+This helped determine which models performed best and whether they were overfitting or underfitting.

 ---

-## Team Member Responsibilities
+## 👥 Team Member Responsibilities

 ### **Hind**
 - Collected and cleaned the dataset
-- Performed EDA with visualizations and statistics
+- Performed Exploratory Data Analysis (EDA)
 - Built and trained regression models
 - Tuned hyperparameters
 - Checked for overfitting and underfitting

 ### **Chase**
-- Evaluated model metrics across all models
+- Evaluated performance metrics
-- Interpreted performance metrics to determine the best models
+- Interpreted model results and identified best models
-- Created visualizations of metrics vs. hyperparameters
+- Created metric visualizations (e.g., error vs. hyperparameters)

 ---